Sometimes, a spinoff

 - The King of Fighters' status as a sort of Crisis Crossover series for SNK renders it as this for any of the company's other games that get represented (with the exception of Metal Slug and Samurai Shodown.)

-- Many World of Warcraft players are unaware that the Warcraft series also has three Real Time Strategy games, two of which were best-sellers.
+- Many World of Warcraft players are unaware that the Warcraft series also has three Real-Time Strategy games, which weren't exactly slouches either (two of them were best-sellers) - World of Warcraft was just that big.
 A sort of a running gag among the fandom is somebody mentioning having played Warcraft III and a WoW player responding something along the lines of: "World of Warcraft 3?
 I didn't know there was even one sequel."

 - Prince of Persia: The Sands of Time and the two following sequels, compared to the original series that was quite popular in its own day.
 The Sands of Time trilogy was the first successful attempt to take the Prince into 3D after the failure of 1999's Prince of Persia 3D.